vadim-nest/vadim-nest/README.md

 - 🌱 I’m currently learning Three.js.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/vadim-nest/)

-Below, you will find some of my recent projects: #newsBuzz, aMAZEthing, and aTypeical.
+To see some of my work, visit my portfolio: (https://gne.me.uk)

 aMAZEthing is a real-time multiplayer game with a learning component.
 Algorithms such as Merge Sort and A* pathfinding are visualized to aid in understanding.
 Built using React, TypeScript, SocketIO, Auth0, and Redux.

+aTypeical is a project focused on improving typing skills and speed.
+Features include personalized practice, real-time progress tracking, and customizable practice texts.
+Technologies used include React, Express, Mongoose, and Typescript.

 #newsBuzz shows local news hashtags.
 It allows you to easily see what's trending in your community and click on hashtags for more information.
 It provides an up-to-date way to stay informed about local events.

-aTypeical is a project focused on improving typing skills and speed.
-Features include personalized practice, real-time progress tracking, and customizable practice texts.
-Technologies used include React, Express, Mongoose, and Typescript.

 <!---
 vadim-nest/vadim-nest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.